devapratama/devapratama/README.md

 # Hi there, I'm Deva👋

-## 🚀 About Me
+## About Me

-I am a recent graduate with a passion for Data Science, Machine Learning, and Artificial Intelligence engineering.
+I am a recent graduate with a passion for Data Analysis, Data Science, and Machine Learning.
 I am certified as a [TensorFlow Developer](https://www.credential.net/a5c3602b-c7d3-4cce-a23c-fc1b0e2b53dc#gs.17fao6).
 I am eager to apply my academic knowledge and practical skills to real-world problems, aiming to make a meaningful impact through innovative solutions.
-I'm looking for my first job in the field of Data Science, Machine Learning, or AI engineering.
+I'm looking for my first job in the field of Data Analysis and Data Science, or Machine Learning.

-## 🎓 Education
+## Education

 - **Bachelor of Informatics Engineering**
   Dian Nuswantoro University, 2024.
   Graduated with a GPA of 3.82, completing the program in 3.5 years.

-## 📜 Thesis
+## Thesis

 - **Title:** Emotion Recognition From E-Commerce Customer Reviews Using Transformer-Based Deep Learning
 - **Description:** This research explores the application of a Transformer-based deep learning architecture to identify emotions from customer reviews in Indonesian-language e-commerce.
 Using a dataset of 5,400 customer reviews, the model is designed to classify five categories of emotions: Happy, Sadness, Anger, Love, and Fear.
 - **Technologies Used:** Python, Pandas, Numpy, TensorFlow, Keras, Google Colaboratory, Streamlit.
 - **Link to Project & Thesis:** https://github.com/devapratama/text-emotion-recognition

-## 🔭 Projects
+## Projects

 Here are a few highlights of the projects I have worked on: